bblease/CS284-Ticketing-System/README.md

 # CS284-Ticketing-System
-A Java implementation of an IT ticketing system
+A Java implementation of an IT ticketing system for CS284 - Data Structures at Stevens Institute of Technology

 #Assignment